What Happens to Your Code After a Commit?- 8 mins

 Another way to discover hidden problems is to run static code analysis that can detect known errors patterns, security weaknesses, bad coding habits, or unnecessary complexity.
 PMD, FindBugs and SonarQube can be mentioned as an example of tools for code quality management in Java world (while NDepend, StyleCop and SonarQube can be used for .NET projects).

-When developing a system one should know which environment and setup the system will run on when it goes live, i.e. when it gets deployed to a production environment.
+When developing a system, one should know which environment and setup the system will run on when it goes live, i.e., when it gets deployed to a production environment.
 This information will help you to set up similar environments for development, and especially for testing.
-This is an important step in detecting errors that may occur only with a specific set-up, or specific hardware.
-When these environments are set up, you can also automate deployment of your code.
-This can be very convenient and save you a lot of time: imagine that you push a change to a version control system (because you are using a VCS, right?), and it’s out in a suitable environment – ready to be tested or demonstrated in no time, and with no effort from your side.
+This is an important step in detecting errors that may occur only with a specific set-up or specific hardware.
+When these environments are set up, you can also automate the deployment of your code.
+This can be very convenient and save you a lot of time.
+Imagine, you push a change to a version control system (because you are using a VCS, right?), and it’s rolled out in a suitable environment – ready to be tested or demonstrated in no time, and with no effort from your side.

-Versioning of the code and the applications will make sure you can easily answer two important questions:
+Versioning of the code and the applications will make sure you can simply answer two important questions: